Koenkk/zigbee2mqtt.io/docs/devices/ZG-204ZM.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+The manufacturer provides a good [technical in-depth document](https://doc.szalarm.com/zg-205Z/en/) that explains what the various settings mean, good default values for those, a recommended method for trimming these values and various other considerations (like installation position) to get good results.

 <!-- Notes END: Do not edit below this line -->